gilesknap/pico-xmas/README.md

 sudo adduser <your_user_name> dialout
 ```

-Followed by a reboot (logout is not enough)
+Followed by a reboot (logout is not enough).
+This group membership gives your
+user access to the USB serial port that the PICO uses to communicate with the
+host.

 ## Install MicroPython